Discover Lucie Socrate: an unexpected champion of interior design

 Lucie's recent acquisition is a stirring photograph titled “Temple à Harlem” by Romain Laprade.
 His unique perspective that finds beauty in the mundane resonates with Lucie, evident in her own design philosophy.

-When it comes to shopping, Lucie's go-to spot is General Store, a purveyor of mid-century Scandinavian style .
+When it comes to , Lucie's go-to spot is General Store, a purveyor of mid-century Scandinavian style .
 This is her trusted source when looking for the perfect teak sideboard to accent her spaces.

 Valentine Benoist, a ceramicist, holds a special place in Lucie's list of artisans.
 She finds poetry in Valentine's ability to weave together rough and soft elements, a harmony that she seeks to replicate in her own work.